 An encryption level upgraded from the standard security option.
 Code42 has two enhanced security options: archive key password and custom key.
 Also called upgraded security.

 A service outside of Code42 that stores encryption keys for customers.
 By default, the Code42 cloud uses a Vault server owned and managed by Code42.
 Code42 cloud customers can also use their own Vault server.

 Data about a file.
 For example, file size, file type, date created, date last modified, etc.

-New features and functionality are considered generally available (GA) when they are released to all Code42 cloud environments and there are no known refinements or improvements immediately necessary.
-However, even after GA, Code42 may continue to evolve and improve functionality in future releases.
+New features and functionality are considered generally available (GA) when they are released to all Code42 customer environments and there are no known refinements or improvements immediately necessary.
+However, Code42 may continue to evolve and improve GA features and functionality in future releases.

 Some features and functionality apply only to specific product plans, so you may not see a GA feature if it is not included in your product plan.